 Now if you’re thinking about coatings and tints don’t worry I’ll get on to that.

-Now you’re thinking well my prescription is over 2.00, which lens thickness shall I pick?
+Now you’re thinking well my prescription is over 2.00, which lens shall I pick?

-Well the next option is 1.6 (reduces thickness by 30%, compared to a standard lens) index lens, we would recommend prescriptions between 2.25 and 3.50.
-We also recommend a 1.6 index lens for semi rimless and rimless frames.
+Well the next option is 1.6 index lens which reduces thickness by 30%, compared to a standard lens, we would recommend prescriptions between 2.25 and 3.50.
+As I said previously we also recommend a 1.6 index lens for semi rimless and rimless frames.

-1.74 (reduces thickness by 50% compared to a standard lens) index lenses anything over 4.50.
+A 1.74 index lens is recommend for any prescription over 4.50.
 The 1.74 index is the thinnest plastic lens material available.

 We are also able to offer the option of glass lenses, as standard all our lens are plastic however if you would prefer glass lenses please contact us with your prescription details and we will be able to offer you some options.